cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 assertions can more reliably use the function's return value.

-If this behavior is undesirable because you expect the function to invoked only once, break the command chain and move the chains commands and/or assertions to their own chain.
+If this behavior is undesirable because you expect the function to invoked only once, break the command chain and move the chain's commands and/or assertions to their own chain.
 For example, rewrite

 ```diff